joelshepherd/tabliss/README.md

 To develop with external services you will additionally need to signup for your own API keys and enter them into your `.env` file.
 Get started by copying the example provided `cp .env.example .env`.

-## Why source available?

-Tabliss has its source freely available for education and transparency.

-## Copyright

-Copyright (c) 2017 Joel Shepherd.
-All rights reserved.